-- 3.2 Tasks that will be performed during the contest - Competitors will be creating a dress with a transformative component. - Transformative means that the dress can be worn two ways, in order to have two differents looks.
-This is possible by adapting how the garment is worn.
-This may include, but is not limited to7: - Additional garments - Ability to alter shape - Adding or removing components - Adaptability in the way that the dress is worn - At the beginning of Day 1 of the competition, The zipper caracteristics (centered, invisible, lap, etc.) will be drawn.
-This zipper can be used decoratively, and/or functionally in the design.
-Competitors must then incorporate this element appropriately into their technical drawing, pattern and garment.8 - Updated technical drawing must be submitted by 10:00 am on Day 1 of competition.
-Points will be lost if the final garment does not match the technical drawing.8 - Candidates will create their pattern from the dress block provided. - At the end of Day 1, competitors must submit the constructed two-piece collar with 15 cm placket and sleeve setting to armhole, according to the pattern provided.
+- 3.2 Tasks that will be performed during the contest - Competitors will be creating a transformative dress. - Transformative means that the dress can be worn two ways, in order to have two differents looks.
+Transformation must be achieved by changing how the garment is worn and excluded adding or removing components.
+All garment components must be used in both looks, although they may be used in different ways.7 - At the beginning of day one of the competition, a welt pocket style and dimension will be drawn.
+The pocket will be either a single welt or double welt and the length and width will be determined on day 1.
+Competitors must incorporate two symmetrical pockets of this style and dimension into their design, updating their technical drawing, patern and garment.8 - Updated technical drawing must be submitted by 10:00 am on Day 1 of competition.
+Points will be lost if the final garment does not match the technical drawing.8 - Candidates will create their pattern from the dress block provided.8 - At the end of day one, competitors must submit the constructed two-piece collar with a placket opening of 15 cm and sleeves set to armholes, as per set in sleeve method.
 Cuff or other lower edge finishing does not need to be complete at this point.8 - Industry sewing standards for garment construction to be maintained as equipment allows 7 - As part of the evaluation, the following aspects will be considered: - The degree of difficulty and skill level of the pattern development as it affects the construction of the dress - The quality of the dress construction - The fit and wear ability of the dress

-- The overall appearance of the garment and conformity of the design to the technical drawing - In the event that no competitor has finished the dress, the time allowed will be extended by a maximum of 30 minutes or until the first garment is finished7
+- The overall appearance of the garment and conformity of the design to the technical drawing8 - In the event that no competitor has finished the dress, the time allowed will be extended by a maximum of 30 minutes or until the first garment is finished7